carpentries-lab/python-aos-lesson/_episodes/08-defensive.md

 and there are a number of tools and approaches at our disposal for doing this.
-Broadly speaking, we can raise and handle errors to check and respond to program inputs, use assertions to make sure nothing crazy or unexpected has happened, and write unit tests to make sure each component of our program produces expected outputs.
+Broadly speaking, we can raise and handle errors to check and respond to program inputs, use assertions to make sure nothing crazy or unexpected has happened, write unit tests to make sure each component of our program produces expected outputs, and use a logging framework to report on program activity.
-In this lesson, we'll look at how error handling and assertions can make the unit conversion in our program more reliable, and we'll provide links to further information on unit testing.
+In this lesson, we'll look at how error handling, assertions and logging can make the unit conversion in our program more reliable, and we'll provide links to further information on unit testing.